fadden/6502bench/SourceGen/Examples/README.md

 accompanied by the original source code, so you can compare the SourceGen project to the original.

- * Tutorial: a simple project, intended for use with the tutorial in the manual.
+ * Tutorial: simples project, intended for use with the tutorial in the manual.
+ * Scripts: extension script samples.
  * A2-lz4fh: two functions for unpacking a simplified form of LZ4 compression.
    One is 6502, the other is 65816.
 This is pretty straightforward.
    [(Full project)](https://github.com/fadden/fhpack)